olcf/NewUserQuickStart/Frontier/README.md

 ### GlobusCLI

+### GlobusCLI

 We realize that not everyone will want to use a GUI interface for moving data.
 Globus offers a few APIs.
 We will leave it to the use to find examples in Globus's helpful users guides:

 https://docs.globus.org/cli/
 https://docs.globus.org/cli/quickstart/

-However, users must install Globus CLI themselves to use it and that is best done within a custom python environment.
-So our next hands-on is an example of how to do that.
+However, users must install Globus CLI themselves to use it, and that is best done within a custom python environment.
+So, our next hands-on is an example of how to do that.

 In a previous example we setup a custom environment,`/ccs/proj/<your_proeject_ID>/globus_env` in  the non-purged project-centric storage area on the NFS filesystem.
 Let's start by reactivating that.

 ```
 $ Module load miniforge3
-$ source activate /ccs/proj/<your_proeject_ID>/globus_env<your_proeject_ID>/globus_env
+$ source activate /ccs/proj/<your_proeject_ID>/globus_env
 ```

 Globus recommends using pip to install GlobusCLI